chetanchandane/terraform-aws-rds/readme.md

 ![Architecture Diagram](./assets/architecture.png)

 ## Prerequisites
-- Terraform installed on your local machine
+- Terraform installed on your local machine(OR not, as we can use github runner for the same, though Github Actions workflows)
 - AWS CLI configured with appropriate credentials
 - An AWS account
 - GitHub account with repository access